sagwascript/react-autocomplete-input/README.md

 ## minChars: number
 #### Default value: 0
 Only show autocompletion option list after this many characters have been typed after the trigger character.

+## disableMinChars: array
+#### Default value: []
+Disable minimum characters restriction on certain triggers listed in array.

+## maxContainerHeight: number
+#### Default value: 200
+Set autosuggestion container maximum height, if options are overflowing then it will display scrollbar on y-axis.

+## itemHeight: number
+#### Default value: 27
+Set each options item's height.

 ## value : string
 #### Default value: `''`